OpenTermsArchive/docs/content/api/federated.en.md

 ---
-title: Federated
+title: Federation
 weight: 3
 ---

-# Federated Web API [Beta]
+# Federation Web API [Beta]

 Open Terms Archive is a decentralised system that tracks collections of services' terms across multiple servers.
-Each collection operates its own API, and the federated API unifies search and discovery across collections, fostering collaboration with external applications.
+Each collection operates its own API, and the federation API unifies search and discovery across collections, fostering collaboration with external applications.

-The Federated Web API exposes JSON data over HTTP.
-Its [documentation](http://51.89.136.45/v1/docs/) is provided in a dedicated, interactive interface.
+The Federation Web API exposes JSON data over HTTP.
+Its [documentation](http://162.19.74.224/federation-api/v1/docs/) is provided in a dedicated, interactive interface.

 That endpoint exposes both the [OpenAPI](https://swagger.io/specification/) specification if the requested `Content-Type` is JSON, and a Swagger UI for visual and interactive documentation otherwise.

 ## Beta

 This API is offered as a preview, based on a first use case [defined](https://github.com/OpenTermsArchive/engine/issues/1016) with partner [ToS;DR](https://tosdr.org).
 Unexpected problems or missing functionality may arise.
-Please provide feedback through [issues](https://github.com/OpenTermsArchive/federated-api/issues) in the dedicated repository.
+Please provide feedback through [issues](https://github.com/OpenTermsArchive/federation-api/issues) in the dedicated repository.

 ## Source code

-The codebase for the Federated API is available on [`github.com/OpenTermsArchive/federated-api`](https://github.com/OpenTermsArchive/federated-api).
+The codebase for the Federation API is available on [`github.com/OpenTermsArchive/federation-api`](https://github.com/OpenTermsArchive/federation-api).

 ## Configuring